Helger-IT/smp-query-webapp/README.md

 A prebuild Docker image is available on Docker Hub as `phelger/smpqwa:latest` (for `linux/amd64`) and `phelger/smpqwa-arm64:latest` (for `linux/arm64`).

-## News and Noteworthy

-2025-11-17
-* Improved the error handling of the SMP query APIs based on #3 - returning 404 if not found

-2025-10-20
-* Replace API `/api/is-in-peppol/{smlid}/{participantID}` with `/api/ppidexistence/{smlid}/{participantID}` to be in sync with peppol.helger.com
-* All the API implementations are now shared between this application and Peppol Practical

-2025-10-01
-* Added new API `/api/is-in-peppol/{smlid}/{participantID}`

-2025-09-17
-* Updated the truststore for the latest Directory TLS certs
-* Fixed a potential problem with DNS lookup results ending with '/'

-2025-07-21
-* Extended the truststore to contain Peppol PKI G3 CAs as well

 ## Supported query APIs

 * SMP query all document types of a participant